Preparing to Present at an Academic Conference

 Hardly anyone can afford to send their paper the evening before the conference, without getting a bad reputation.
 As soon as your paper gets accepted for a conference, make a plan: consider that you will be asked to upload or circulate your paper one or two weeks before the conference starts.
 Ensure you reserve time to finalise your paper before this deadline.
 Make sure you also schedule some time at least a few days before the conference begins to read the other papers on your panel, and to inform yourself about your chair and discussant.

 Prepare your presentation as well as you can.
 It is unrealistic that you can fit all your PhD research in your time slot of 10 minutes or so.
-Thus, be realistic of how much (and how many slides) you can present in the allocated time.
+Thus, be realistic about how much (and how many slides) you can present in the allocated time.
 Align your message with what you want to get out of your presentation: do you want others to get interested in your research?
 Do you want to get feedback on some methodological or empirical choices?

 Rehearse and practice your presentation, and time it.
 Being well prepared will make you more confident, will signal to your audience that you take them seriously and behave professionally, and allow you to focus on the reaction of your audience.